AliAljumaan/Php_and_Database/README.md

 After that in order to use database you should place inside `C:\xampp\htdocs`.
 ## Using the Function Get
-By using HTML and CSS a webpage has been designed to have one input and a button.
+By using HTML and CSS code a webpage has been designed to have one input and a button.
 The following is the code for HTML
 ```
 <html>
 <title></title>